Skip to main content

 What are permissions?

 A permission is approval for your code to call one or more methods in the Root Community API.
-For example, if you write messages into community channels, you'll need the CreateMessage permission.
-If your code is performing automated moderation, it'll need the Kick and CreateBan permissions.
+For example, if you write messages into community channels, you'll need the createMessage permission.
+If your code is performing automated moderation, it'll need the kick and createBan permissions.

 Where are permissions needed?